Eesti Pank research awards go to Tarvo Vaarmets, Kristjan Liivamägi, Tõnn Talpsepp and Marianna Rõbinskaja

-The 2016 Eesti Pank research award of 2300 euros for doctoral studies went to Tarvo Vaarmets, Kristjan Liivamägi and Tõnn Talpsepp for their work on behavioural finance.
-The master’s studies category research award of 1300 euros went to Marianna Rõbinskaja for her work on short-term forecasting of Estonian GDP using factor model.
+The Eesti Pank research award of 2300 euros for doctoral studies for 2016 was won by Tarvo Vaarmets, Kristjan Liivamägi and Tõnn Talpsepp for their work on behavioural finance.
+The award of 1300 euros for Master’s studies went to Marianna Rõbinskaja for her research into factor modelling in forecasting Estonian gross domestic product.

 The work that won the doctoral award was entitled “How Does Learning and Education Help to Overcome the Disposition Effect” and analysed how education, intelligence and certain mental abilities affect the disposition effect, or the tendency of investors to sell profitable share positions and hold unprofitable investments.
 Two of the authors, Kristjan Liivamägi and Tarvo Vaarmets, are studying for doctorates at Tallinn University of Technology, and the third, Tõnn Talpsepp, holds a doctorate from the same university.